Nightwatch with Steve Scott

-Nightwatch with Steve Scott was a weekday late-night documentary series in the UK on ITV, first broadcast on 8 January 2008.
+Nightwatch with Steve Scott is a weekday late-night documentary series in the UK on ITV, first broadcast on 8 January 2008.
 The series was presented by the ITV News journalist Steve Scott and was produced by ITV Central.
 Nightwatch features various regional ITV programmes focusing on crime and emergency services.
-The series aired on ITV on various nights, anytime between midnight and 0300.
+The series was aired on ITV on various nights, anytime between midnight and 03:00.
 The show was also repeated on the ITV-owned digital channel Men & Motors.

 The series is presented from a regional news studio usually used for Central News East at ITV Central's studios in Gas Street, Birmingham.